This is Part Eleven in the Power of Creative Intention series. Read Part Ten here.

 Conscious creation is not about working relentlessly to meet goals.
 Though effort is needed, it’s not the conventional effort of striving, stress, or strain.

-And intentional rest and play very much part of the process.
+That’s why intentional rest and play very much part of the creative process.

 Most of us spend most of our time in conventional mode but we create better, faster, with more joy and ease, when we know how to cultivate the create state.